Intercommunal Violence Kills Dozens In Central Nigeria - UrduPoint

 Jos, (APP - UrduPoint / Pakistan Point News - 4th Apr, 2025) A fresh bout of suspected intercommunal violence in Nigeria's north-central Plateau state earlier this week has killed more than 40 people, officials told AFP on Friday.

-Attackers struck multiple villages Wednesday in the religiously and ethnically mixed state, where land disputes between Muslim Fulani herders and mostly Christian farmers often descend into deadly violence.
+Attackers struck multiple villages Wednesday in the religiously and ethnically mixed state, where land disputes between Fulani herders and mostly farmers are known to descend into deadly violence.

 "Yesterday alone we made a mass burial of more than 30 people," Fuddang said.